 Assignments are on mrhousch.com.
 Copy your homework assignments into your handbook

-Your first weekly test in this class will be on Thursday, September 3rd.
+Your first weekly test in this class will be on Thursday, September 10th.

-After you finish copying your homework assignments, work on your homework assignments on the board.
+After you finish copying your homework assignments, work on your homework/assignment for tomorrow on mrhousch.com.